The Scoop Squad Blog

 Neglecting to pick up dog waste can lead to unpleasant odors, attract pests, and pose health risks to both humans and pets.
 Consistent cleanup routines contribute to a more enjoyable outdoor space for your family and neighbors.

-Left unchecked, poop harbors parasites and pathogens — here’s what Long Island pet parents need to know.
+From parasites to lawn burn, the risks of neglected dog poop are bigger than they seem — here's what Long Island pet parents need to know.

 Dog waste can contain harmful bacteria and parasites such as E. coli, Salmonella, and roundworms, which pose significant health risks to humans, especially children and those with weakened immune systems.

-When left on the ground, pet waste can contaminate soil and water sources, leading to environmental pollution and the spread of diseases.
+When left on the ground, pet waste can contaminate soil and water sources, leading to environmental pollution and the spread of disease.
 Proper disposal of dog poop is crucial to prevent these hazards.